Hot Spring Tours in Iceland

 • By Flight: Book your flight from Reykjavik to Egilsstadir, with a flight time of about 1 hour.
 Vok Baths is approximately a 10-minute drive from the airport.
 Taxis and car rentals are available for this short journey.

-Relax in Husavik's Geosea sea baths, filled with naturally heated, mineral-rich seawater.
-Enjoy stunning views of Skjalfandi bay and the Arctic Circle, with a chance to spot whales.
+Relax in Husavik's Geosea Geothermal Baths, filled with naturally heated, mineral-rich seawater.
+Enjoy stunning views of Skjalfandi bay, with a chance to spot whales.
 On-site dining offers local delicacies and drinks.
 A must-visit for tranquility in North Iceland.

 • Driving Time: About 5 to 6 hours

 • Route: Take Route 1 (Ring Road) northbound, passing through towns such as Borgarnes and Blonduos.
-Continue to Akureyri, then switch to Route 85 towards Husavik.
+Continue to Akureyri, then join Route 85 towards Husavik.
 GeoSea is situated on the town's northern edge, near the Husavikurviti lighthouse.

 • By Flight: Book your flight from Reykjavik to Akureyri, with a flight duration of approximately 45 minutes.
 Upon arrival in Akureyri, you can take a bus or rent a car for the 1-hour drive (about 50 miles or 80 km) to Husavik via Route 85.